lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 says 'All do not work miracles'....
 Only the mercy of God has kept some of them [saints who take up serpent] out of the grave.
-God has given them several object lessons that ought to teach them there is a limit to it."xciv Ellis concluded that handling was a miracle, but he presented it as an individualistic pursuit that did not strengthen the collective body of the church.
+God has given them several object lessons that ought to teach them there is a limit to it." [^94] Ellis concluded that handling was a miracle, but he presented it as an individualistic pursuit that did not strengthen the collective body of the church.
 Instead of focusing on handling serpents, Ellis urged members to use the signs of Spirit baptism in a "more excellent way."
-If the saints would "command the lame to walk, the blind to see, and the deaf to hear" then "they would use their gifts to profit withal."xcv Next, in a 1919 *Evangel* article M. S. Lemons authored a convoluted report that suggested serpent handling is sometimes "A Misappropriation of His [God's] Power."xcvi On one level, Lemons argued that it is impossible for "weak men" to misappropriate the power of the Holy Spirit "for illegal purposes," therefore implying that handling serpents is legitimate.xcvii On another level, however, Lemons worried that believers had "got the cart before the horse" and instead of letting the signs follow from grace, believers were attempting to "follow the signs" by taking up snakes.xcviii In such cases, he warned, God "will let them [the snakes] take your life."xcix He ultimately concluded, "If this work is of man it will come to naught."c
+If the saints would "command the lame to walk, the blind to see, and the deaf to hear" then "they would use their gifts to profit withal." [^95] Next, in a 1919 *Evangel* article M. S.\
+Lemons authored a convoluted report that suggested serpent handling is sometimes "A Misappropriation of His [God's] Power." [^96]\
+On one level, Lemons argued that it is impossible for "weak men" to misappropriate the power of the Holy Spirit "for illegal purposes," therefore implying that handling serpents is legitimate. [^97] On another level, however, Lemons worried that believers had "got the cart before the horse" and instead of letting the signs follow from grace, believers were attempting to "follow the signs" by taking up snakes.
+[^98] In such cases, he warned, God "will let them [the snakes] take your life." [^99] He ultimately concluded, "If this work is of man it will come to naught." [^100]

 After Tomlinson's forced departure in 1923, critics of handling started to condemn the practice.
 This condemnation emerged as the Church of